top of page

 A male and female Brown-headed Cowbird perch together.

-In our experience the Brown-headed cowbird is a very quiet bird, the Brown-headed cowbirds will usually flock together with grackles and starlings in early Spring.
-The male is quite a bit darker (nearly black, except for the head which is very clearly a brownish color).
-The female is more of a brownish color throughout and to us, resembles a large female house finch.
-These are native birds that get a pretty bad bit of publicity because they lay their eggs in the nests of other bird species, forcing these unwilling hosts to raise these offspring as their own.
+In our experience the Brown-headed cowbird is a very quiet bird, which often moves in flocks of other mixed species like Common Grackles and European Starlings.
+The Cowbirds will typically arrive in late Fall or early Winter, and stay until early Spring.
+Brown-headed Cowbirds are native birds that get a pretty bad bit of publicity because they lay their eggs in the nests of other bird species, forcing these unwilling hosts to raise these offspring as their own.
+These birds are known as

 An adult male European Starling perches momentarily for a photo.